larskanis/eventbox/README.md

 The only type of events handled by the object internal event loop are method calls.

 This is in contrast to libraries like [async](https://github.com/socketry/async), [EventMachine](https://github.com/eventmachine/eventmachine) or [Celluloid](https://github.com/celluloid/celluloid).
-Eventbox is reasonably fast, but is not written to minimize resource consumption or maximize performance.
+Eventbox is reasonably fast, but is not written to minimize resource consumption or maximize performance or throughput.
 Instead it is written to minimize race conditions and implementation complexity in a multithreaded environment.
+It also does a lot of safety checks to support the developer.

 ## Contributing